ecolema/bFRAMER/README.md

 ### Basket item ###
 styled in `/assets/scss/_components_basket.scss`.

+A basket item represents a table row of `basket-table`, displayed on  the `/checkout/basket` view.

 ### Basket totals ###
 styled in `/assets/scss/_components_basket.scss`.

+The table `basket-totals` appears on the the `/checkout/basket` view and displays totals related to the items in `basket-table`.

 ### Basket rewards ###
 styled in `/assets/scss/_components_basket.scss`.

+`.basket-info-rewards` is displayed in 3 different states:
+* 'Can convert' - points can be redeeemed against basket items
+* 'Converted' - points have been redeemed aginst basket items
+* 'Cannot convert - points will be earned against basket items but cannot be converted

 ### Delivery rate radio buttons ###
 styled in `/assets/scss/_components_basket.scss`.

+Specific styling for delivery rates where the theme setting 'Delivery rate radio buttons' is enabled.

 ### Basket voucher ###
 styled in `/assets/scss/_components_basket.scss`.

+Using Foundation's [Toggler component](https://foundation.zurb.com/sites/docs/toggler.html) to toggle the basket voucher form.

 ### Currency dropdown ###